How to Apply for a Visa

 If you wish to abandon your permanent residence status and relinquish your green card, and are outside of the United States or at a port of entry, please download and complete Form I-407, Record of Abandonment of Lawful Permanent Resident Status.
 Please note that visa applicants are not required to give up permanent residence cards as a condition to visa issuance.

 You are encouraged to file Form I-407 by mail directly to the nearest U.S. Citizenship and Immigration Services (USCIS) International Office.
-Addresses for USCIS International offices can be found here Alternatively, you may file the I-407 in person at a U.S. consulate or embassy by making an appointment.
+Addresses for USCIS International offices can be found here.
 There is no fee for this service.

 Filing by mail or in person requires the submission of the same documents: